Published date: 06/18/2021

 Similar to the federal Davis-Bacon requirement, California prevailing wage legislation mandates the payment of local prevailing wages on public works projects.

-This means any time state funds are involved in construction, alteration, or repair work done on public buildings or any other public works, California prevailing wage requirements apply.
+This means any time state funds are involved in construction, alteration, or repair work done on public buildings or any other public works, California prevailing wage and certified payroll requirements apply.

 You can also check out this quick video explaining California prevailing wage in less than 2 minutes.